DLinRT-eu/dlinrteu-website/SECURITY.md

 **Please report it confidentially** instead of publicly disclosing it.

 ### How to Report

 - Email: m.maspero at umcutrecht.nl
 - Alternatively, open a private GitHub [Security Advisory](https://docs.github.com/en/code-security/security-advisories) if available for this repository.

 Please include:

-- A clear description of the vulnerability.
+- A clear description of the vulnerability
-- Steps to reproduce (if applicable).
+- Steps to reproduce (if applicable)
-- Any suggested fixes or mitigation ideas.
+- Any suggested fixes or mitigation ideas

 We will respond within **5 business days** and aim to resolve any verified security issues promptly.